-My husband is finished with school this week, which means summer is upon us.
-This usually means family vacations.
+Traveling as a family often happens in the summer or during the holiday.
 How fun!
 But, what to do about your baby / child’s sleep?
-We have been on numerous trips with our eldest son and it gets easier every time.
-I thought today I’d give some tips for traveling this summer with baby:
+We have been on numerous trips when our sons were younger and I found it gets easier every time.
+So, in this article, I thought it would be helpful to give some tips for traveling with your baby or toddler:

 - Depending on age, prepare a “fun” pack for the car or plane trip.
 Have snacks (special occasion snacks became a hit like fruit snacks when he got older), books, new toys, crayons, TaDoodles First Markers, some sort of travel drawing toy like the Aquadoodle Travel N Doodle, and a book of photos to remind him/her of home.
 If you are not opposed to them watching TV, a portable DVD player is a lifesaver, at times, especially for very long trips or layovers.
 I recommend this player, the Sony DVP-FX820 8″ Portable DVD Player.
 I really like the Brainy Baby DVD seriesand love the Leapfrog Learning DVDs.